piyalkarum/rCNV/README.md

             install.packages("devtools")
         devtools::install_github("piyalkarum/rCNV", build_vignettes = TRUE)

-Please don’t forget to cite us if you use the package.
+Please don't forget to cite us if you use the package.

 ## How to cite